corda/corda-docs-portal/content/en/docs/corda-os/4.4/api-vault-query.md

 The `Boolean` input of `true` in this example could be removed since the function will default to `true` when not provided.
 {{< /note >}}

+#### Case-insensitive custom query operators in Kotlin

-An example of a case insensitive custom query operator is illustrated here:
+An example of a case-insensitive custom query operator in Kotlin is illustrated here:

 {{< tabs name="tabs-2" >}}
 {{% tab name="kotlin" %}}